nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. Within the `execute()` method, the `Command` object can instruct the `Ui` to perform certain actions, such as displaying the command output to the screen

-Given below is the Sequence Diagram for interactions within the `Logic` component after Patient Manager recieves `add S1234567D` as an input, and the `execute()` API call is made.\
+Given below is the Sequence Diagram for interactions within the `Logic` component after Patient Manager receives `add S1234567D` as an input, and the `execute()` API call is made.\
 {TODO: Add sequence diagram here}